Chinese company says coronavirus vaccine ready by early 2021 - Up News Info

 He spoke to reporters during a tour of a SinoVac plant south of Beijing.
 Built in a few months from scratch, the plant is designed to enable SinoVac to produce half a million vaccine doses a year.
 The bio-secure facility was already busy on Thursday filling tiny bottles with the vaccine and boxing them.
 The company projects it will be able to produce a few hundred million doses of the vaccine by February or March of next year.

-SinoVac is also starting to test small doses of CoronaVac on children in the three countries because of the high rate of infection among young people there.
+SinoVac is also starting to test small doses of CoronaVac on children and the elderly in China after noticing rising numbers of cases globally among those two groups.

-Yin said the company would prioritise distribution of the vaccine to countries hosting human trials of CoronaVac.
+Yin said the company would prioritize distribution of the vaccine to countries hosting human trials of CoronaVac.

 While the vaccine has not yet passed the phase 3 clinical trials, a globally accepted standard, SinoVac has already injected thousands of people in China under an emergency use provision.